franklinqin0/blog/_posts/2019-12-03-Vim-commands.md

 fi
 ```

-## How to download and install NeoVim
+## Install and Upgrade NeoVim

 For my Mac, I use `brew install nvim` to install NeoVim and `brew upgrade nvim` to upgrade it.

 For Unix/Linux systems, could use the corresponding package manager to install and upgrade.

-For Windows, could install gVim (GUI Vim), or Cygwin/Cmder for a more powerful terminal, or a Linux distro and use the terminal in that.
+For Windows, could install gVim (GUI Vim), or Cygwin/Cmder for a more powerful terminal, or a Linux distro in MS store and use the terminal.

-Personally, I don't like virtual machines or dual boot.
+Personally, I don't like virtual machines nor dual boot.

 ## Tutorials